tc39/proposal-smart-pipelines/readme.md

 [TODO: Link to here in static analyzability.]

-#### Topical pipelines that are yield expressions must be parenthesized
+#### Topic-style pipelines that are yield expressions must be parenthesized
 Just as with pipeline heads, pipeline bodies that start with `yield` must be parenthesized.
 Otherwise they are early errors.